Mount Vema

 6- Decides whether to grant arrest warrants or search warrants, and whether the defendant should be granted bail.

 7- The Royal Tribunal also have civil jurisdiction.
-This shall include:
+This includes:

-a)- Hearing appeals against a local authority’s refusal to grant licenses.
+a)- Hearing appeals against a district authority’s refusal to grant licenses.

 b)- Enforcing demands for district management and maintenance fees.